Njgru/UnetBrainSegmentation/README.md

 # UnetBrainSegmentation
-Unet architecture to segment Gliomas implemented with MONAI framework.
+Unet architecture to segment glioblastomas implemented with MONAI framework.

 Used for RSNA-ASNR-MICCAI BraTS 2021 challenge submission